 Any work materially affecting human remains in or under the cathedral church or within its precinct requires prior approval under the Care of Cathedrals Measure 2011 Part 2 (1) (a) (iv).
 Work involving disturbance or destruction of such human remains needs the approval of the Cathedrals Fabric Commission for England (CFCE) and more minor work needs the approval of the cathedral’s Fabric Advisory Committee (FAC).
 For guidance on the approval procedures click here.

 Until the end of 2014 the removal of human remains within cathedral precincts also required a Ministry of Justice exhumation licence under the Burial Act 1857, but this requirement has now been lifted.
 On 1 January 2015 amendments to the 1857 Burial Act came into force with the effect that an exhumation licence will no longer be required, provided that approval has been obtained under the Care of Cathedrals Measure.

-See the joint Church of England/English Heritage publication Guidance for best practice for human remains excavated from Christian burial grounds in England (2005) for detailed advice on the ethical, archaeological, scientific and legal considerations.
+See the joint Church of England/English Heritage publication Guidance for best practice for human remains excavated from Christian burial grounds in England (revised, 2017) for detailed advice on the ethical, archaeological, scientific and legal considerations.
 Following this guidance will normally be a condition of any permission under the Care of Cathedrals Measure to disturb human remains.
-NB this guidance is due for update so please check back on this page for the latest version.
+A copy can be downloaded from the APABE website